Ratatam123/Linux-Server-Setup/README_project_3.md

 paste the contents of the grader user's SSH key into the "Notes to Reviewer" field."

-### Info

-* The guide below presupposes that one has created an account on *Amazon Web Services* and a *lightsail* instance.
-Personally I chose Ubuntu 16.04 as

-* Info: Some of the steps are performed from a local Terminal window, others from a Terminal window connected to the Ubuntu server via *ssh*.
-To distinguish the two types, former will be tagged with *local*, letter with *remote* in the steps described below.

-* venv auch erwaehnen??

-### Steps to take
+## Steps to take

-* 1) Access the server from local Terminal
+1. Access the server from local Terminal

     1. Download the default ssh key from AWS => Account => SSH keys